 - I. Customer due diligence ("CDD") - II.
-Name screening on customers and related parties of a transaction. - III.
+Name screening on customers and related parties of a transaction.

+- III.
 Ongoing monitoring of accounts and transactions. - IV.
-Correspondent banking. - V. Record-keeping. - VI.
-Reporting of currency transactions that reach a certain amount. - VII.
-Reporting of suspicious ML/TF transactions and reporting in accordance with "Counter-Terrorism Financing Act". - VIII.
-Appointment of an AML/CFT responsible officer.

-- IX.
-Procedures for screening and hiring employees. - X. An ongoing employee training program. - XI.
-An independent audit function to test the effectiveness of AML/CFT system. - XII.
+Record-keeping. - V. Reporting of currency transactions that reach a certain amount. - VI.
+Reporting of suspicious ML/TF transactions and reporting in accordance with "Counter-Terrorism Financing Act". - VII.
+Appointment of an AML/CFT responsible officer. - VIII.
+Procedures for screening and hiring employees. - IX.
+An ongoing employee training program. - X. An independent audit function to test the effectiveness of AML/CFT system. - XI.
 Others required in AML/CFT related regulations or by FSC.

-The board of directors of a credit co-operative takes the ultimate responsibility for ensuring the establishment and maintenance of appropriate and effective AML/CFT internal controls.
-The board of directors and senior management should understand the credit co-operative's ML/TF risks and the implementation of AML/CFT programs, and take measures to form a strong AML/CFT culture.
+The board of directors of a bills house takes the ultimate responsibility for ensuring the establishment and maintenance of appropriate and effective AML/CFT internal controls.
+The board of directors and senior management should understand the bills house's ML/TF risks and the implementation of AML/CFT programs, and take measures to form a strong AML/CFT culture.

-The terms used in the Model Guidelines are defined as follows:
+The terms used in the Guideline are defined as follows:

 - I. "A certain amount" refers to TWD 500,000 (or equivalent foreign currency). - II.
-"Currency transaction" refers to receiving cash or paying cash in a single transaction (including any transaction that is recorded on a cash deposit or withdrawal slip for accounting purpose), or exchanging notes. - III.
-"Establishing business relationship" means that a person requests a credit co-operative to provide financial services and establish relationship that can continue for a duration, or that a person first approaches a credit co-operative as a potential customer and expects such relationship that may continue for a duration. - IV.
-"Customer" refers to a person that establishes business relationship with a credit co-operative (including a natural person, a legal person, an entity other than a legal person, or a trust) or a person with whom a transaction is carried out by a credit co-operative.
+"Currency transaction" refers to receiving cash or paying cash in a single transaction (including any transaction that is recorded on a cash deposit or withdrawal slip for accounting purpose). - III.
+"Establishing business relationship" means that a person requests a bills house to provide financial services and establish relationship that can continue for a duration, or that a person first approaches a bills house as a potential customer and expects such relationship that may continue for a duration. - IV.
+"Customer" refers to a person that establishes business relationship with a bills house (including a natural person, a legal person, an entity other than a legal person, or a trust).
 This generally excludes the third parties of a transaction.
-For example, an ordering bank in an outward remittance transaction does not treat the receiver as its customer. - V. "Occasional transaction" refers to a transaction between a credit co-operative and a person that has no business relationship with the credit co-operative, including cash remittance, exchange of notes, paying fees, etc. - VI.
-"Beneficial owner" refers to the natural person(s) who ultimately owns or controls a customer, or the natural person on whose behalf a transaction is being conducted.
-It includes the natural persons who exercise ultimate effective

-- control over a legal person or arrangement. - VII.
-"Risk-based approach" refers to that a credit co-operative should identify, assess and understand the ML/TF risks that it is exposed to and take appropriate AML/CFT measures to effectively mitigate such risks.
-With such approach, a credit co-operative should take enhanced measures for higher risk scenarios while simplified measures may be taken for lower risk scenarios to effectively allocate resources and mitigate the identified ML/TF risks in the most appropriate and effective way. - VIII.
-"Related parties of a transaction" refer to any third party, which is other than a credit co-operative's customers, involved in a transaction, such as the receiver of an outward remittance, or the sender of an inward remittance, etc.
+For example, a bills house in a transaction of Bills or Bonds secondary market doesn't treat the issuer of underlying security as its customer. - V. "Beneficial owner" refers to the natural person(s) who ultimately owns or controls a customer, or the natural person on whose behalf a transaction is being conducted.
+It includes the natural persons who exercise ultimate effective control over a legal person or arrangement. - VI.
+"Risk-based approach" refers to that a bills house should identify, assess and understand the ML/TF risks that it is exposed to and take appropriate AML/CFT measures to effectively mitigate such risks.
+With such approach, a bills house should take enhanced measures for higher risk scenarios while simplified measures may be taken for lower risk scenarios to effectively allocate resources and mitigate the identified ML/TF risks in the most appropriate and effective way. - VII.
+"Related parties of a transaction" refer to any third party involved in a transaction, which is other than a bills house's customers.

-A credit co-operative should comply with following requirements when conducting CDD measures:
+A bills house should comply with following requirements when conducting CDD measures: